nathaniel-johnston/Embedded-System-Ohmmeter/README.md

 ![](current_source.png)

+Note: an op-amp buffer is used to indirectly measure the voltage across the resistor here without affecting the measurement.
+It is not shown in the picture but it can be seen in the full schematic.

 ### Software
 The software is relatively simple.
 There are a few main steps that the program goes through:
 1. Setup the MCU